Black Holes, Ellipsoids, and Nonlinear Waves in Pseudo-Finsler Spaces and Einstein Gravity: Introduction

 It is complicated to find new classes of black hole solutions both in Einstein gravity and modified gravity theories.
 Any type of such solutions presents a substantial interest for possible applications in modern astrophysics and cosmology.
 The subject of pseudo--Finsler black holes is also interesting for various studies in mathematical physics as it is connected to new methods of constructing exact solutions defining spacetimes with generalized symmetries and nonlinear gravitational interactions \cite {ijgmmp,vrflg,vsgg}.

-Recently, a series of works on Finsler analogous of gravity and applications \cite{perl,mignemi,gibbons,sindoni,skak} were published following various purposes in modern cosmology \cite{vgont,lin,chang,kstav}, string gravity \cite{vst1,vst2,mavr} and quantum gravity \cite{gls,vfqlf,vpla,avqg5}, and alternative gravity theories and physical applications of nonholonomic Ricci flows \cite{avnsm02,vnhrf}; see also monographs \cite {cart,rund,mats,as1,ap,ma1987,ma,bej,bejf,bog,vstav,bcs}, and references therein, on ''early'' physical models with Finsler geometries.
+Recently, a series of works on Finsler--like analogous of gravity and applications \cite{perl,mignemi,gibbons,sindoni,skak} were published following various purposes in modern cosmology \cite{lin,chang,kstav}, string gravity \cite{vst1,vst2,mavr} and quantum gravity \cite{gls,vpla}, and alternative gravity theories and physical applications of nonholonomic Ricci flows \cite{vnhrf}; see also monographs \cite {cart,rund,mats,as1,ma,bejf,vsp1,vsp2,bcs}, and references therein, on \textquotedblright early\textquotedblright\ physical models with Finsler geometries.
+Here we note also gravity and matter field interactions theories with momentum type variables and higher order (co) tangent bundles: For instance, such constructions were related to definition of nonholonomic spinors, field equations and conservation laws on such spaces \cite {vsp1,vsp2} and various models with velocity and momentum/phase type variables \cite{amelino,maueijo,ellis,mavr2,castro1,castro2}.
+To analyse gamma ray bust delay times and relations to the geometry of momentum space is proposed in \cite{friedel} but such a theory is not complete from a geometric point of view because the approach does not include the nonlinear connection structure and possible symplectomorphisms, see \cite{av}.
 It is an important task to investigate if certain Finsler like gravitational models (commutative and noncommutative ones, nonsymmetric metric generalizations etc) may have, or not, black hole type solutions and to understand when some (pseudo) Finsler metrics can be related to modern/ standard theories of gravity.

-Exact solutions in gravity theories, including black hole metrics, carry a great deal of information the gravitational theories themselves.
+Exact solutions in gravity theories, including black hole metrics, carry a great deal of information on gravitational theories.
 They can be considered both for theoretical and, in many cases, experimental tests of physical models.
-In our approach, we construct new classes of black hole/ ellipsoid solutions generalizing similar ones in Einstein gravity, or being Schwarzschild analogs in pseudo--Finsler spacetimes, and analyze possible physical implications.
+In our approach, we construct new classes of black hole/ ellipsoid solutions generalizing similar ones in Einstein gravity; namely these are the Schwarzschild analogs in pseudo--Finsler spacetimes, and analyze possible physical implications.